 Rabies Vaccine Cost

-The cost of rabies vaccinations are minimal for pets at a variety of locations.
+The cost of rabies vaccinations is minimal for pets at a variety of locations.
 Owners can take their animals to a local veterinary clinic.

 Many low-cost clinics have opened up in recent years.
 Shelters include vaccinations in their adoption fees, and often have affordable clinics to return to for future shots.